 The Teams client can then be installed on your Windows, Mac, or Linux PC as well as on your Android or iOS device.
 However, you’ll need to ensure that all these users have the necessary Teams license.

 Some of the more important elements in Teams include chat, teams, and channels.
 With chat, you can have one or more users talking, sharing files, or meeting privately.
-Teams will enable collaboration on any project at any time and it can be visible to the entire organization or just the relevant team members.
+Teams will enable collaboration on any project at any time.
+And it can be visible to the entire organization or just the relevant team members.

-And then channels can help segment topics, projects, or anything else within teams in a way that suits the way you would like to work.
+Additionally, channels can help segment topics, projects, or anything else within teams in a way that suits the way you would like to work.
 Meetings and conferencing are two major things that businesses need to conduct to keep things moving smoothly.
 By using a Teams or Skype for Business client, individuals can participate in meetings to which they’ve been invited.

 Even if you happen to have a bad internet connection you can still participate in meetings via audio conferencing.
 All you need is your regular phone, the conference phone number, and the meeting ID.
 Although meetings are enabled by default, you can still retain control of the meeting experience.